sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/README.md

 15	| Policy Gradient Part II	| NIL
 16	| Evolution Strategies	| NIL
 `-` | Advanced Certification	| Successful Completion of Project 3

+### The Eligibility for the Phase II
+**Test-driven-Approach** - Every assignment is collected and marked.
+Every intern must have a cumulative score of more than 70% for the past 4 assignments to be eligible, without exception, for the Phase II and onwards.
+To start working on an individual project you'll need to have a firm grasp of the concepts covered till 4th session.
+Next phase focuses on much deeper concepts like complex model training, transfer learning, etc.
+- Only if you are eligible for the next phase, the content will be available to you.
+- Interns will be shuffled after the 4th session, and new batches will be assigned.

+### The Projects and Last 4 Sessions
+From the **5th session** onwards, you'd be **assigned individual** projects which would involve training your own neural network to solve a unique problem.
+We plan to finish 2 projects before your internship (Phase I and II) ends.

+### The Certification
+You will be eligible for a completion certificate if you are able to finish 8 Sessions with project successfully completed, and your score is **50 percentile** and above.
+Only if your cumulative score is more than **70 percentile**, you will be eligible to proceed for the third Phase.

+### The Third Phase
+EIP Version II will also cover **Reinforcement Learning**.
+We have clubbed LSTM and GANs with RL as there is much to be gained if we learn them together.

+To be frank, CNNs today are already commoditized and if you are looking for an edge, you must know how to write RL algorithms.
+Moreover, the process in CNN has sort of plateaued, and almost all older problems are being solved with RL.

+Phase III will have an RL project which will challenge your understanding and help you gain a working perspective.

+### The Phase Four
+The Fourth Phase of the internship is **only for select few**.
+In EIP 1, we selected top 10% of the interns and worked with them to implement a much complex project end to end.
+Phase Four involved one-on-one sessions, where a mentor will help you with your guided research, execution and either "Deployment Mode - 1000 fps" or "Research Mode - Paper Publication".
+Phase Four will start in January 2019.
+Details about this session will be shared on time.